IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-7/index.markdown

 You find more information about customizing the Lookup Manager application in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0>Developing applications>Customizing applications>Customizing the Lookup Manager application](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$112.html).

-You customize the following parts:
+You customize the following part:

-* Specify the controlled ITE applications.
-They are identified by their SPL namespace.
-In the tutorial, you have one application with the namespace **demoapp**.
-* Define the memory segment name that the ITE application uses.
-This name must match the name of the input file without the `.csv` extension.
-Remember that the file name is `IMSI_CRM.csv`.
-Therefore, the segment name for your ITE application is **IMSI_CRM**.
+* Specify the `DataSources` that the ITE application uses.
+The `DataSource` represents the structure of the tuple that is provided by the lookup data source.
+The source is a database or a comma-separated file (`.csv`).You must enter the name that matches the name of the input file without the `.csv` extension.
+Remember, the file name is `IMSI_CRM.csv`.
+Therefore, the `DataSource` name for your ITE application is **IMSI_CRM**.
 (In other projects you can have more than one ITE application.
 An ITE application can use more than one memory segments.)
-* Define, which commands are allowed for the memory segment.
-The supported commands are **init**, **update**, and **delete**.
-* Customize the memory segment with the physical name of the shared memory object, its size, and the stores that it contains.
-A store in a memory segment is basically a map that maps a key to a number of values.
-The values are those attributes, by which the tuples are enriched within the business logic.
-* Define the SPL types and names for the values and an SPL expression for the key in the store.
-* Customize the mapping between the data source – here the `IMSI_CRM.csv` file – and the memory store.
+* Define the source tuple attributes for each `DataSource`.
+The `ValueDefinition` describes the tuple attribute name and the SPL data type.
+The `IndexInInputFile` attribute is valid for the file as the source.
+It specifies the column in the file, where the data is located.
+The mapping to the database output is defined by the `DbAccessSpecification` attribute of the `DataSource` element.
+In the tutorial, you have three attributes in the `IMSI_CRM.csv` file.
+* Declare the `Segments` that the ITE application can read.
+Each segment defines the physical name of the shared memory object that assigns one `DataSource` definition.
+The maximal reserved size of the shared memory segment is required as well as the memory size unit.
+The tutorial provides data for only one **segmentDemoApp** segment that uses **1200** **MB** memory by the **IMSI_CRM** data source.
+* Specify the `Stores` assigned to the segment.
+Each segment supports one or more key-value store definitions.
+Here, you must define the value of the **ImsiMap** store that includes a tuple structure of two attributes **customerId** and **customerType**.
+The value of the **imsi** source attribute is the key that defines the unique set of data to be stored in the shared memory.

 Open the **teda.lookupmgr/Resources/LookupMgrCustomizing.xml** file of the SPL project teda.lookupmgr, and replace the sample content by the following lines.